-Nemo2 is all about buffing warjacks up and letting them beat face.
-His abilities and spells are all about the warjacks, making them harder, faster, stronger, and just better.
-Nemo2 is a warcaster you take because you like the idea of a few monsters charging down the field to kill your foe.
-There are hardly any better casters for beginners, who want to get into the faction and the game, as the first few battles will likely be played with warjacks only.
-He allows in those battles a very forgiving gameplay experience in battlegroup-only games.
+Nemo2 is all about buffing warjacks and letting them beat face.
+His abilities and spells are warjack focused in order to make them harder, faster, stronger, and all around better.
+If you like the idea of beefing up a few jacks and charging down the field to kill your foe, take Nemo2.
+He is a decent warcaster for beginners because the first few battles will likely be played with only warjacks and a warcaster.
+He has a very forgiving gameplay experience in battlegroup-only games.
 His straightforwardness will let new gamers get familiar with order of activation, power up, allocation, and other core mechanics.
-He also initiates them well into Cygnar's lightning arsenal, getting to know Disruption and Electro Leaps.
-He is a fun caster to play, but later players will probably be looking for other ones, as Nemo2 hardly offers any support for the rest of his army.
+He also exposes new players into Cygnar's lightning arsenal, which will teach them about Disruption and Electro Leaps.
+He is a fun caster to play at low point value games, but Nemo2 offers little to no support in a larger army.

 - Electrical Blast - An expensive but decent spell because it is an AOE and packs a disruption effect.
-Unfortunately, the disruption is tied to damaging the warjack, something that is not always reliable with a POW 13 spell.
+Unfortunately, the disruption is tied to damaging the warjack, which is not guaranteed with POW 13.

-- Energizer - Often better than Locomotion, worse than Mobility, this one will possibly be cast on every turn.
-Since the advance is happening immediately, it won't buff colossi, but can offer crucial inches, if you want to withdraw your gun-line after a barrage, or want to make your alpha strike connect.
+- Energizer - Often better than Locomotion, but worse than Mobility, yet this one will possibly be cast every turn.
+Since the advance happens immediately, it won't buff colossi.
+It can offer a few crucial inches for when you want to withdraw your gun-line after a barrage or when you want to make an alpha strike connect.
 Great on feat turn for his battlegroup since he not only extends their threat range, but fully fuels them with Focus, too.

-- Fail-Safe - Cast it on your arc node, or a valuable jack of yours.
-A Lancer will remain on Khadorian armour protection against frontal attacks until it dies, and can channel spells as long as it has even a single hit box remaining, making it a tough arc node to get rid of.
+- Fail-Safe - Cast it on your arc node or a high-value jack.
+A Lancer will be able to channel spells as long as it has even a single hit box remaining, making it a tough arc node to get rid of.
 Dynamo can use its Multi-Fire, even with its arm shot off.
 As it is an upkeep, it is mutually exclusive with the Journeyman's Arcane Shield, so choose carefully.

-- Lightning Shroud - Universal melee buff for a jack of yours.
-Occasionally worth cycling it around on a turn where you want to cause a lot of damage.
+- Lightning Shroud - A universal melee buff for a jack.
+Occasionally worth cycling it around on a turn where you want to cause a more damage.

 - Polarity Shield - A lot of lists can make it or break it when trying to reach the enemy with an alpha strike.
-Polarity field throws a monkey wrench into these attempts quite often.
-It is every bit as useful on a battle engine or warjack of yours, as on a numerous infantry, like Sword Knights, or on heavy hitters, like Storm Lances.
+Polarity field throws a monkey wrench into these attempts.
+It is every bit as useful on a battle engine or warjack of yours as it is on numerous infantry, like Sword Knights, or on heavy hitters, like Storm Lances.